jsaul/sc3stuff/README.md

 sc3stuff
 ========

-# Miscellaneous scripts for SeisComP 3
+# Miscellaneous scripts for SeisComP 3 (OBSOLETE, replaced by scstuff)

 * playback/ Scripts to support waveform and object (XML) playbacks
 * snippets/ Code snippets for miscellaneous topics